 A count of the resident and office vehicles entering and exiting at all residential and office garage entries during the weekday and evening peak hours.

-Intercept surveys taken at every residential and office building entry/exit point to capture residential and office visitors and pick-up and drop-off trips.
-Trip counts and surveys shall be conducted over three consecutive weekdays (Tuesday through Thursday) during a typical week with no holidays or school vacations.
+Intercept surveys taken at every residential and office building entry/exit point to capture residential and office visitors, deliveries, and pick-up and drop-off trips.
+The Director of Planning has discretion to require additional surveys as necessary.

+Sitewide Total Trip Counts shall be taken at every driveway.

+Trip counts and surveys shall be conducted over three (3) consecutive weekdays (Tuesday through Thursday) during a typical week with no holidays or school vacations.

-The time period for all trip counts, the peak hours, methodology and intercept survey questions shall be reviewed and approved by the Director of Planning in advance.
+The time period for all trip counts, the peak hours, methodology and intercept survey questions shall be determined by the Director of Planning in advance.

-Every two years, beginning with the initial TDM Monitoring Report, trip counts shall also include the total number of vehicular trips during peak hours at each driveway.

 The Petitioner shall utilize technology to track real time counts of residential and office vehicles entering and exiting at all garage entries.
 This data shall be included in every TDM Monitoring Report and shall at all times be made available to the Director of Planning and Development upon request.

 Approval of the TDM Work Plan